muarshad01/LLM/Notes/lecture01_notes.md

 ***

 #### YouTube Channel
-* At [Vizura](https://www.youtube.com/@vizuara), which is our YouTube channel, we have made several playlists now on ML on DL.
+* At [Vizura](https://www.youtube.com/@vizuara), which is our YouTube channel, we have made several playlists available on ML on DL.
 * The main approach or the philosophy, which we really follow when we teach is to __teach everything from the basics__, i.e., not to assume anything.
 * Teach you the __nuts and bolts__ of every single concept.